raymondchua/raymondchua.github.io/_projects/mallorca_cycling_project.md

 <img src="/../assets/img/mallorca_cycling_2024/bunyola_3.png" alt="bunyola_3" width="60%" height="60%">
 </figure>

+### Architectural Charms
-**Architectural Charms** The traditional Mallorcan architecture was a sight to behold, with its distinctive green window frames standing out against the earthy tones of the buildings.
+The traditional Mallorcan architecture was a sight to behold, with its distinctive green window frames standing out against the earthy tones of the buildings.
 This unique feature added a depth of character to the town, highlighting a style that was both rustic and inviting.

-**Reflections** My first day in Bunyola was an enchanting introduction to Mallorca's charm.
+My first day in Bunyola was an enchanting introduction to Mallorca's charm.
 The combination of natural beauty and meticulous architecture promised that this journey would be memorable.
 I was eager to see what the rest of the trip had in store, and I knew that each day would reveal more of the island’s hidden treasures.